philiplinden/yahs/docs/devlog.md

 # development log

+## 2024-11-18 again

+I think I was a bit naive to install `bevy-trait-query`.
+It works for now but in the future we should really move away from it.
+It is currently a crutch.

+For some reason when the balloon bounces, it accelerates upward to oblivion.
+I added some errors to stop the simulation when the balloon goes out of bounds, but right now it panics.
+Not great but better than nothing.
+Best I can do is bring in the "out of bounds" level to be less than the true bounds.

+The drag force is the one that is causing the bad acceleration.
+Weight and buoyancy don't change with time since the balloon has constant size right now.

+- Added pause/play controls.
+Default key is `Space`.
+- Added a new ui that displays the simulation state.
+- Added a new ui that displays forces in real time, assuming only one balloon.
+- Added an `Anomaly` state to the sim that is supposed to freeze.

 ## 2024-11-18

 Iterating with AI on the drag calculations.
 It is set up to perform a raycast